Communicating Special Circumstances to the Financial Aid Office

 When students and families apply for financial aid (by submitting the FAFSA), the federal government uses a standard formula to determine financial aid eligibility.
 A similar process occurs for students who complete the CSS Profile, with those colleges and universities using the information from this application to determine eligibility for need-based grants and scholarships provided by the school.
 For some students and families, the information submitted on these forms may not accurately reflect their current financial circumstances.
 For these situations, sharing an extenuating circumstance may be in order so that the college or university has the most accurate information when they determine a student's financial aid offer.

-What qualifies as an extenuating circumstance?
+What qualifies as a special or extenuating circumstance?

 Generally speaking, extenuating circumstances are unforeseen conditions that significantly impact a family's ability to pay for college costs.
 This could include a recent job loss resulting in reduced family income in the upcoming year, high unforeseen medical expenses, or a natural disaster affecting a family's financial situation.
 While these are some common circumstances, this is not an exhaustive list.
 We encourage students and families to check with their college or university if they're not sure if their circumstances qualify.